Mississippi Department of Transportation: Litter Prevention Education

-The Litter Prevention Program targets students in grades K-8 through a 30 minute presentation utilizing a character named, "Myrtle the Turtle," and the states litter prevention campaign message, "Don't Trash Mississippi."
+The Litter Prevention Program targets students in grades K-8 through a 30-minute presentation utilizing a character named "Myrtle the Turtle" and the state's litter prevention campaign message, "Don't Trash Mississippi."
 In 2017, Litter Prevention Coordinators educated 21,160 students through classroom presentations across the state.

 Survive Your Drive Safety Education

-The "Survive Your Drive" Safety Education Program raises awareness of highway traffic safety issues faced by Mississippi motorist, including occupant protection/seat belt use, impaired driving and distracted driving.
+The "Survive Your Drive" Safety Education Program raises awareness of highway traffic safety issues faced by Mississippi motorists, including occupant protection/seat belt use, impaired driving, and distracted driving.
 Safety professionals provide education and outreach at schools and community events across the state.
 Through presentations and simulator demonstrations, the public is educated with the driving knowledge and skills to make Mississippi highways safe.

 Safe Routes to School

 Safe Routes to School (SRTS) is a federally funded program designed to enable and encourage students in K-12 to walk and bicycle to school safely.
-Through SRTS, pedestrian and bicycle safety instruction is delivered to second and fifth grade students, parents, schools and community members across Mississippi promoting safe walking and biking as a fun, healthy way for travel to and from school.
+Through SRTS, pedestrian and bicycle safety instruction is delivered to second and fifth grade students, parents, schools and community members across Mississippi, promoting safe walking and biking as a fun, healthy way for travel to and from school.

 Operation Lifesaver

 Mississippi Operation Lifesaver (MSOL) is a nonprofit public safety education organization committed to eliminating the number of incidents at highway-rail grade crossings and trespassing on railroad rights-of-way.
-MSOL reached over 31,000 Mississippians from July 1, 2016 to June 30, 2017.
+MSOL reached over 31,000 Mississippians from July 1, 2016, to June 30, 2017.

 Mississippi Summer Transportation Institute

 The Mississippi Summer Transportation Institute (MSTI) introduces diverse groups of motivated pre-college students to the transportation industry.
-The two to three week residential program is an excellent learning opportunity for youth in public and private high schools.
-MSTI provides a well-balanced curriculum and an environment that is conductive to both academic and personal development.
+The two to three week residential program is a learning opportunity for youth in public and private high schools.
+MSTI provides a well-balanced curriculum and an environment that is conducive to both academic and personal development.

-For detailed information, visit MDOT's Education Outreach website.